Campaigns and outreach

 Interstate and high traffic highways are not eligible for the Adopt-a-Highway program.

-Businesses interested in interstate highway pickups with the Sponsor-a-Highway program can visit www.texassponsorahighway.com or call (800) 200-0003.
+Businesses interested in interstate highway pickups with the Sponsor-a-Highway program can visit the website or call 1-800-200-0003.

 It’s our volunteers who keep this Texas-born program going strong, and your help is needed now more than ever.
 Participation is simple: